PE and Sport Premium Funding

 KS1 and KS2 work towards meeting the attainment targets set out in the National Curriculum.
 Teachers follow the Rising Stars curriculum and children have the opportunity to participate in a broad range of physical activity, such as games including football, netball, rugby, hockey, tennis, rounders and cricket.
 They also have athletics, dance and gymnastics lessons.

-In addition to the traditional sports being played at school, we also invite in specialist coaches to deliver their specialist sport, such as martial arts or yoga.
+In addition to the traditional sports being played at school, we also invite in specialist coaches to deliver their specialist sport.
+This year we are having Stressbox sessions, which are focussed on mental health.
 These sessions with external coaches also contribute towards staff CPD as they take place during curriculum time.

 Year 3 begin swimming sessions at Bromsgrove School in the Spring term and continue to the end of the year.
 They have a final term of swimming in Year 4.